Conditions on the monodromy for a surface group extension to be CAT(0): Abstract

 \section{Abstract}

 In order to determine when surface-by-surface bundles are non-positively curved, Llosa Isenrich and Py in \cite{Py} give a necessary condition: given a surface-by-surface group $G$ with infinite monodromy, if $G$ is CAT(0) then the monodromy representation is injective.
 We extend this to a more general result: Let $G$ be a group with a normal surface subgroup $R$.
 Assume $G/R$ satisfies the property that for every infinite normal subgroup $\Lambda$ of $G/R$, there is an infinite finitely generated subgroup $\Lambda_0<\Lambda$ so that the centralizer $C_{G/R}(\Lambda_0)$ is finite.
-If $G$ is CAT(0) with infinite monodromy, then the monodromy representation has a finite kernel.
-We prove that acylindrically hyperbolic groups satisfy this property.
+We then prove that if $G$ is CAT(0) with infinite monodromy, then the monodromy representation has a finite kernel.
+This applies in particular if $G/R$ is acylindrically hyperbolic.